 Easy to Use

-A sliding window doesn’t require much strength to open.
+A side sliding window doesn’t require much strength to open.
 Each sash is lightweight, and can be easily moved from one position to another.
 They also don’t require that you reach too far outside the window – which, if you’ve ever had to lean across a kitchen counter and struggle to close a casement window, you might appreciate.

 Sliding windows tend to make a good match for extra-wide openings, as it’s easier to manufacture larger panels.
 As such, if you’ve got a wide open view you want to accentuate, a sliding window might make a great match for your living space.
 Having plenty of glass will also allow more natural light to enter the room, making it appear more spacious.

 Finally, we should mention that sliding windows tend to lend a room that little extra wow-factor.
 Pick the right one, and it’ll be among the first things that your guests notice when entering the room.
 If there’s a great view behind it, then so much the better.
-Now, this is an advantage that will depend largely on your personal preference, but if you like the look of a sliding window, the chances are it’ll work well in your home.
+Now, this is an advantage that will depend largely on your personal preference, but if you like the look of a horizontal sliding window, the chances are it’ll work well in your home.

 Sliding Windows vs Casement Windows

-If we’re considering installing sliding windows, then it’s only fair to compare them to their biggest rival: the casement window.
+If we’re considering installing horizontal sliding windows, then it’s only fair to compare them to their biggest rival: the casement window.
 These are the outward-opening, hinged windows that we’ve already mentioned.

 Casement windows are a popular choice for a reason: they’re simple to operate, great to look at, and inexpensive.
 You take the handle, push the button, and crank it open.
 You’ll often find that casement windows are recommended for smaller openings, but the truth is that many British homes incorporate casement windows as part of a larger window.